-Google Stadia is a cloud game service developed and operated by Google.
+Google Stadia is a cloud gaming service developed and operated by Google.
 It is capable of streaming video games up to 4K resolution at 60 frames per second.
-Users can access it through the Google Chrome web browser on personal computers, Pixel Smartphones, supported smartphones from Samsung, OnePlus, Razer and Asus, as well as Chrome OS tablets and Chromecast for TV support.
+Users can access it through the Google Chrome web browser on personal computers, Pixel Smartphones, supported smartphones from Samsung, OnePlus, Razer, and Asus, as well as Chrome OS tablets and Chromecast for TV support.

 It is compatible with HID class USB controllers, though a proprietary controller manufactured by Google with a direct Wi-Fi link to data centers is available alongside the service.